FrankVan1982/FrankVan1982.github.io/_posts/2024-04-19-how-to-install-TAO-community-in-2024.md

 title: How to install TAO in Ubuntu and Debian servers (2024 - updated guide)
 ---

-Many are the reason for install TAO Community ([Testing Assistée par Ordinateur](https://taotesting.com)).
+There are many reasons to install [TAO](https://taotesting.com).

-TAO is a computer-based test platform.
-With TAO, you can create test.
+TAO is a computer-based test platform that allows you to create tests.
 It is used by many important entities in the world.

+TAO stands for "Testing Assistée par Ordinateur" (in French) and "Open Assessments Testing" (in English).

 But, how can I install TAO without problems?
 I'm here to help you!

-The [original guide](https://www.taotesting.com/user-guide/installation-and-upgrade/ubuntu-and-debian/) isn't updated! {:.info}
+> **NOTE**: The [original guide](https://www.taotesting.com/user-guide/installation-and-upgrade/ubuntu-and-debian/) isn't updated!

-I'm NOT RESPONSABLE of any damage caused on your computer. {:.warning}
+> **WARNING**: I am **not responsible** for any damage caused to your computer.

-You should use a VM if you aren't installing the program for production purposes. {:.warning}
+> **TIP**: Use a VM if you aren't installing the program for production purposes.

-We'll install the Community version of TAO, which is updated every month. {:.info}
-If you want to install the classic version, [there's my other guide] {:.info}

-So, let's go!

 ## How-to guide

 ### Server preparation

-You have to install PHP 7.4, but your system will install automatically PHP 8.1.
+You must install PHP 8.2, but your system will install PHP 8.1 automatically.
-With this commnads, we can install PHP 7.4.
+These commands will install PHP 8.2.

 Make sure the server is up-to-date:
 ```sh